(Updated for 2019)

 Established in 2011, Agape Volunteers is a nonprofit organization based in the United Kingdom that provides humanitarian aid to the needy throughout Africa by coordinating affordable volunteering placements and by distributing donations where they’re required.

-Volunteers work in Kenya, Maasai-land, Ghana, Tanzania, and South Africa.
+Volunteers work in Kenya, Ghana, Tanzania, and South Africa.
 Each year, Agape Volunteers places hundreds of volunteers in clinics, hospitals, owned or funded schools, and community projects.
 In each country, volunteers can choose between six different programs, including medical work and HIV/AIDS awareness and care.

 Most of Agape Volunteers’ programs last between one week and one year.
 The organization also offers a variety of activities and excursions, including mountain climbing, rafting, bungee jumping, safaris, gorilla trekking, and more.
 Each volunteer placement comes with comprehensive travel insurance that enables volunteers to make the most out of their stay in Africa.

-This program invites volunteers to work in a clinic or hospital supported by Agape Volunteers.
+This program invites volunteers to work in a clinic or hospital supported by Agape Volunteers in Nairobi.
 In order to take part in the program, volunteers need at least one year of medical school, or be a qualified nurse or doctor.
 Participants can also assist in maternity wards at night and may need to stay at the clinic overnight as the shift ends at daybreak.
 Volunteers stay in group houses or homestays near the placement sites.
 Click here to learn more.

 Similar to the Kenya Medical program, volunteers work in a clinic supported by Agape, and to apply, you’ll need to have at least one year of medical school or be a qualified nurse or doctor.
 Volunteers start the day at 9:00am, and begin their rounds from there including checking on overnight patients, treating patients with supervision from doctors, and – if asked – assisting with more serious procedures.
 Most volunteers in this program are housed at Jiko Foundation orphanage with the volunteer coordinator.
 Click here to learn more and to apply.